 Indore not only boasts heritages, but it also has world-famous markets or bazaars.
 For shopaholics, this is the cherry on top.
-Indore may be a one-stop shop for all of your needs, including special occasion clothing, traditional and modern wears, souvenirs, jewelry, collectibles, handcrafted art pieces, and wholesale electronics.
+Indore may be a one-stop shop for all of your needs, including special occasion clothing, traditional and modern wears, souvenirs, jewelry, collectables, handcrafted art pieces, and wholesale electronics.

 And how could this be finished without mentioning food?
 The list of street food is never-ending since you will discover something new at every corner of Indore’s streets.
 The mouth-watering famous meals are Bhutte ki kees, Batla Kachori, Poha, Chappan, Dahi vada, and Chaats, which you will remember for the rest of your life.
 As a result, Indore is also referred to as “Mini Mumbai.”
 A never-sleeping metropolis.
-Let’s go on a drive to explore markets of Indore.
+Let’s go on a drive to explore the markets of Indore.

 Sarafa Bazar is well known for its Meenakari jewelry designs with other rare pieces of work and is a paradise for foodies.
 Sarafa Bazar is situated in Indore’s bustling place Annapurna Road.
 This market is divided into two parts known as Chota Sarafa Bazaar and Bara Sarafa Bazaar.
 You can shop in the market from 10 AM to 9 PM and once the traditional shops shut down, the place is occupied by street food vendors that offer a variety of chaats, dahi vada, samosas, bhelpuri, and many more mouth-watering street foods that makes it the first choice of tourists and locals.
 It’s the one-stop solution for all your traditional, modern, and rare jewelry needs.

 Some people called it Maharaja Tukojirao Holker market and some called it Maharani market.
 Whatever you call it but one thing is not going to change its legacy of the oldest and most vibrant market.
 The market is situated at Shekhawat Market.
-It always packed with customers buying sarees, beautiful handloom apparels and other clothing items offered and relatively cheap prices.
+It is always packed with customers buying sarees, beautiful handloom apparel and other clothing items offered and relatively cheap prices.
 I strongly believe once you start shopping, you won’t stop yourself to grab the lucrative deals offered by wholesalers.

 I think you would be familiar with the name Tibet Market.
 You would probably find this market in every major city in winter.
-Situated in Central Indore, the marketplace offers a great number of fashionable, trendy, affordable cardigans, sweaters, jackets, woolen shrugs, ponchos, and many other items.
+Situated in Central Indore, the marketplace offers a great number of fashionable, trendy, affordable cardigans, sweaters, jackets, woollen shrugs, ponchos, and many other items.
 You will also find shops selling Tibetan carpets and rugs, paintings, and silver Tibetan jewelry.
-The key to cracking the best deal is up to your bargaining power.
+The key to cracking the best deal is your bargaining power.

-The Sitlamata Bazar is the top picking of visitors to shop for all kinds of special occasions like weddings and festivels.
+The Sitlamata Bazar is the top picking of visitors to shopping for all kinds of special occasions like weddings and festivels.
 This market is also located in a part of Shekhawat Market and establishes it as a hub of ethnic wear shopping.
 You will probably be hooked on lahangs and sarees because of their exclusive zari work or chikankari designs and price is relatively cheap and best in class according to their quality and work.

 As per Bazaar’s name, it is known for its 56 stalls that offer mouth watering, amazing and delicious food.
 Everything from Mughlai, Continental, Chinese, and local food items are available here at very affordable prices.